michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 - v: station (troops) in a fort
 - v: gather in, or as if in, a fort, as for protection or defense
 ### Family
+- fort: forted, fortify, forting, forts+
+- fortification: fortifications
-fort: forted, fortify, forting, forts+;fortification: fortifications;fortify: fortification, fortified, fortifies, fortifying
+- fortify: fortification, fortified, fortifies, fortifying
 ### Examples
 - Then the crisis at Fort Sumter escalated, threatening to engulf the nation.
 - Officers say 27-year-old Carrington Carter II of Fort Washington died at a hospital after being found with a gunshot wound.